elC0mpa/EnergyMeter/README.md

 - [Use it locally cloning this repository into your project's directory](https://help.github.com/articles/cloning-a-repository/)

 ## Compatibility
-This library is compatible with any energy meter wich is based on ADE7755 (or similar) integrated circuit.
+This library is compatible with any energy meter which is based on ADE7755 (or similar) integrated circuit.
 This integrated circuit has a high frequency output (CF) wich is the easiest way to interface the energy meter to a microcontroller.
 The most important specification of energy meters in order to monitor them with this library is **impulses per kilowatt-hour**.

 ## How to use